top of page

 9th grade me loved to glimmer!

-Even as an adult, I have always been drawn to spaces, style, and experiences that felt colorful, vibrant, and alive.
-About four years ago, that color began to fade, almost as if there was a haze casting a shadow over everything.
-In a moment that should have been sparkling like a fully lit disco ball, I had a realization that I was there, but there were no sparkles dancing around me…I just felt numb when I should have been feeling joy.
+Even as an adult I've always been drawn to spaces and experiences that felt colorful and alive.
+So when the color started to fade — not all at once, more like a slow dimming — I noticed.
+About four years ago, in a moment that should have felt like a fully lit disco ball, I realized I was there but there were no sparkles dancing around me.
+I just felt numb when I should have been feeling joy.

 But here's what I've come to believe with my whole heart: Joy is not frivolous.
 Joy is resistance.